FAQ

 You can pay at the time of booking on the Bristol City Council website.

-The new Hartcliffe Way Reuse and Recycling Centre will have a footpath and is the only site you can visit on foot.
+The Hartcliffe Way Household Reuse and Recycling Centre has a footpath for pedestrians and is the only Bristol recycling centre that you can visit on foot.

-You cannot arrive at the Avonmouth or St Philip’s recycling centres on foot.
-This is primarily for your safety; we want all visits to be in a safe environment and the original recycling centres were designed for vehicle access and not pedestrian access.
-Large lorries and other vehicles are active on site and unfortunately it is not possible to provide safe access routes or pavements for pedestrians.
+You cannot arrive at the Avonmouth or St Philip’s recycling centres on foot, as large lorries and other vehicles are active on site and unfortunately it is not possible to provide safe access routes or pavements for pedestrians.

 You can ride a bike into Bristol’s recycling centres.
-You will need to bring ID and proof of your Bristol address.
-If there is a queue, you should join behind the other vehicles.
+You will need to bring photo identification (ID) and proof of your Bristol address.
+If there is a queue, please join behind the other vehicles.

 Please email us – general@bristolwastecompany.co.uk